maven-flow/changelog-merge-driver/README.md

 For the sake of simplicity and performance, the merge driver has the following limitations.
 This may be changed in the future, if needed.

-- The changelog header (the top part of the file which contains the header and description, up to the first version) is not merged.
+- The changelog header (the top part of the file which contains the caption and description, up to the first version) is not merged.
   It is copied from `ours`.
 Any changes made to the header in `theirs` will be lost.
 If you want to preserve those changes, you have to perform a standard GIT merge.

 -  The released versions already present in `ours` are not merged.
 They are simply kept without modification.
 If `theirs` contains any changes in these versions, those changes will be lost.
 If you want to preserve those changes, you have to perform a standard GIT merge.